Is It Epilepsy or A Seizure Disorder?

 The strategy of avoiding the negatively laden term “epilepsy” is innocent in its intent.
 But, will it be effective in the long run?
 For one thing, avoiding the term epilepsy seems to concede to the discriminatory perception that it is something that needs to be hidden, that it is shameful.
 Secondly, it will only be a matter of time before the negative connotations become attached to the new terminology.
 After all, it’s not the word itself that people fear but the meaning they attach to it.

 Seizures are episodic and many people with epilepsy achieve reliable seizure control with drug therapy.
 People with epilepsy are successfully pursuing their careers and life goals.
 These people can also play an important role in normalizing epilepsy.
 They can be key advocates for others for whom seizure control may be unattainable.
 This is beginning to happen.
 Some well-known people have come forward to speak about their own experiences with epilepsy.
-For example, Danny Glover, the actor, is a spokesman for the Epilepsy Foundation of America and in our own community, Derek Morris, a hockey player in the NHL, has spoken of his past experiences with epilepsy and provided support to the Epilepsy Association of Calgary.
-The participation of such well-known and successful people will not only help change the public image of "person with epilepsy" but also provide encouragement for others with the condition.
+For example, Danny Glover, the actor, is a spokesman for the Epilepsy Foundation of America and in our own community, Derek Morris, a former hockey player in the NHL, has spoken of his past experiences with epilepsy and provided support to the Epilepsy Association of Calgary.
+More recently, Melanie Griffiths, a well-known actress shared her diagnosis after many years of private struggle.
+The participation of such well-known and successful people will not only help change the public image of “person with epilepsy” but also provide encouragement for others with the condition.